-Reduction in the value of an asset by prorating its cost over a period of time (generally in years) is called Amortization.
-The first thing to remember when talking about amortization is that it can only be done for intangible assets such as copyrights, patents, trademarks, goodwill, etc. Amortization refers to intangible assets whereas depreciation is for tangible assets.
+Reduction in the value of an intangible asset by prorating its cost over a period of time (generally in multiple accounting periods) is called Amortization.
+Point worth remembering is that it can only be done for intangible assets such as copyrights, patents, trademarks, goodwill, etc. Amortization refers to intangible assets whereas depreciation is for tangible assets.

-If related to obligations, amortization can also mean payment of any debt in regular installments over a period of time.
+If related to obligations, it can also mean payment of any debt in regular installments over a period of time.
 Home and other loans often talk about such amortization schedules.

 Let us suppose that a company Unreal Pvt Ltd. develops new software and gets a copyright for 30,000,000 and it is expected to last for 3 years.